Why Do We Matter?

 Academy of Natural Sciences of Drexel University (2 adults and 5 children per pass)

-National Constitution Center (2 adults and 4 children per pass)
+National Constitution Center (2 adults, 4 children)

 The Friends fund the purchase of these museum passes.
 Each museum offers free admission; the number of people is determined by them.
 Passes are checked out for 3 days; they cannot be reserved or renewed.